Book A Presentation

 Reconciliation through Education

-I have taken this as a call to action and so have prepared a presentation for schools, social organizations and companies interested in hearing from an historian/storyteller who has worked within the urban Aboriginal community for over a decade.
+I have taken this as a call to action and so have prepared a presentation for schools, organizations and companies interested in hearing from an historian/storyteller who has worked within the urban Aboriginal community for twenty years.

 The presentation begins with the story of how in my second year of university, my American History professor asked the students if they could name some of the people that were responsible for the American Constitution.
 After the students listed the usual suspects he said the name, Deganaweda and then proceeded to tell the story of the founder of the Haudenosaunee (Iroquois) Confederacy – one of the world’s oldest democracies – predating the Magna Carta.